sassansh/Places/README.md

 - Moderator ability for group creator:
   - Add members
   - Delete members
-  - Create templates

 **Stretch Requirements**
-- User should be able to save favorite places
+- Allow user to save favorite places
-- Engaging dashboard with newly reviewed places, highest ranking places, and new members that have joined the group
+- Engaging dashboard with newly reviewed places, highest-rated places, and new members that have joined the group
-- Users can be members of multiple groups and post different information to different groups
+- Allow users to be members of multiple groups and post different information to different groups

 <!-- TASK BREAKDOWN -->
 ## Task Breakdown

 - Register new account or log in to existing account
-  - Login UI with email and password inputs and login button
+  - Login UI with email/user name and password inputs and login button
   - Button to Register and form for creating new account
-    - Full Name, Email, Password
+    - User Name, Email, Password
   - Database structure for storing email and password for each user
   - Simple authentication backend & remember user on the same device